Governance, Finances and Staff

 Working with Staff

-However, what I’ve discovered is that good administration helps create good ministry.
-The person most likely to have a daily presence in the office and interacting with staff is a minister.
-The minister, working in collaboration with a team of dedicated and professional staff, (which can include both employees and volunteers) can help to make the church run efficiently and well.
-An efficient and well-run church provides both stability and builds trust among its members and stakeholders.
-The minister is often called upon to help resolve conflict, to interpret policies and procedures and to ensure that those policies and procedures are being followed.
+Ministers and staff working collaboratively together make the ministry of the laity possible.The minister, working in collaboration with a team of dedicated and professional staff, (which can include both employees and volunteers) can help to make the church run efficiently and well.
+A well-run church provides both stability and trust among its members.

-Your Staff is part of the Transition Too!
+Your Staff is part of the Transition too!

 This may be stating the obvious, but sometimes congregations are so focused on congregational life that they may not fully known how this transition affects staff.
 The care and feeding of church staff is an important task for the interim time.
 One of the first things I do when I enter a new church system is to meet individually with each staff member, review their job descriptions, discuss their goals for the year, and discuss what they need to feel good about their work.